jacobalberty/firebird-docker/README.md

 ### `EnableLegacyClientAuth`

 If this is set to true then when launching without an existing /firebird/etc folder this will cause the newly created firebird.conf to have the following defaults:
 ```
 AuthServer = Legacy_Auth, Srp, Win_Sspi
 AuthClient = Legacy_Auth, Srp, Win_Sspi
 UserManager = Legacy_UserManager, Srp
 WireCrypt = enabled
 ```
 This will allow legacy clients to connect and authenticate.

 ### `EnableWireCrypt`

-If this is set to true then when launching without an existing /firebird/etc folder this will cause the newly created firebird.conf to have
-`WireCrypt = enabled` to allow compatibility with Jaybird 3
+If this is set to `true` then when launching without an existing `/firebird/etc` folder this will cause the newly created `firebird.conf` to have `WireCrypt = enabled` to allow compatibility with Jaybird 3.

 ### `<VARIABLE>_FILE`
-If set to the path to a file then the named variable minus the _FILE portion will contain the contents of that file.
+If set to the path to a file then the named variable minus the `_FILE` portion will contain the contents of that file.
 This is useful for using docker secrets to manage your password.
 This applies to all variables except `TZ`